Flank/flank-dashboard/metrics/firebase/docs/01_firestore_builds_aggregation_design.md

-# Builds aggregation design
+# Firestore Builds Aggregation design

 ## Introduction

-At this time, for the builds per week metric, we download all the builds of the project for the last 7 days using Firebase advanced query, count the number of builds, and display the information on the Metrics dashboard.
+At this time, for the `builds per week` metric, we download all the builds of the project for the last 7 days using Firebase advanced query, count the number of builds, and display the information on the `Metrics` dashboard.

 This solution is okay for now, with the current number of builds, but we might have cases when there are more than 1000 builds per week.
 This increases the number of reads from the database and leads to heavy load/price implications.